Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities

-Concerning the thruster position, we recall from \S\ref{s:linstab} that there are four cases as shown in Fig.~\ref{sketch_xT}.
-At $x_T=-0.3$, which is case 2, control is possible for approximately $\eps_\w\in(21,152.5)$; see Fig.~\ref{eps_curve_m_xr_n03} (a).
-We plot the resulting values of $\Sigma$ in Fig.~\ref{Sigma_epsR_2pi_xTn03_p01} (a).
-Further we compute $\Sigma$ for $x_T=0.1$, which corresponds to case 4, and display the results in Fig.~\ref{Sigma_epsR_2pi_xTn03_p01} (b).
-In this last example the interval of $\eps_\w$-values for which the straight motion is stable is bounded by the zeros of the concave branch, thus approximately $\eps_\w\in\{235.9,488.6\}$; compare with Fig.~\ref{cases} (c), where $x_T=0.16$.
-For $x_T=-0.16$, which corresponds to case 3 in Fig.~\ref{sketch_xT}, we numerically find a qualitatively reflected $\Sigma$ graph.
-In both of these cases, the abruptness mentioned above occurs for smaller $\eps_r$, i.e., closer to the (first) intersection of the stability boundary curve with the $\eps_r$-axis.
+Concerning {\black changes in} the thruster position {\black from the HTC default}, we recall from \S\ref{s:linstab} that there are four {\black controllable} cases as shown in Fig.~\ref{sketch_xT2}.
+At $x_T=-0.3$, which is case 2, {\black stabilization by $\eps_\psi>0$} is possible for approximately $\eps_\w\in(41.9,304.9)$; {\black at $\eps_\psi=0$ any $\eps_\w>305$ stabilizes the straight motion equilibrium; see Fig.~\ref{eps_curve_m_xr_n03} (a)}.
+We plot the resulting values of {\black $\ampc$} in Fig.~\ref{Sigma_epsR_2pi_xTn03_p01} (b). {\black Here $b_r$ increases monotonically in $\eps_\w$, again with stronger growth near the right boundary, where $\eps_\psi$ tends to zero.} {\black For $x_T=-0.16$, which corresponds to case 3 in Fig.~\ref{sketch_xT2}, we omit the plot in which we find a qualitatively reflected $\ampc$ graph}{\black, so that again the sensitivity is large for small values of $\eps_\psi$ on the stability boundary.
+The results of the last case 4 with $x_T=0.16$ are plotted in Fig.~\ref{Sigma_epsR_2pi_xTn03_p01} (c).
+In this case, the interval $\eps_\w\in(514,569.9)$ of $\eps_\w$-values that admit stabilization by $\eps_\psi$ is bounded by the zeros of the parabolic shaped stability boundary; see Fig.~\ref{cases} (c).
+Its maximum leads to a sign change of $\ampc$, consistent with a supercritical bifurcation on all parts of the boundary.
+Here $\eps_\psi$ is small near both endpoints, but the sensitivity is larger near the left boundary.}